adityadhopade/label_pr_custom_action/readme.md

 ### Integrate with the GitHub inorder to add label to PR

-- install the `@actions/github` => official package from githu to interact with the GitHub API
+- install the `@actions/github` => official package from github to interact with the GitHub API

 ```
 npm install @actions/github